2/7/2025

 Julie Brogren

-Yeah I mean this dialogue is ongoing and progressing and so as you said it's really great to see that the results from SPACL get interest in the medical and scientific community of course that also means something to a partner.
-So it's all part of that kind of due diligence you can say both the clinical data from phase three and the full study report and this recognition in the community as you say also by key opinion leaders and which includes the ones presenting our data and then of course FDA process and so forth.
-So it's moving forward and yeah.
+Yes, this dialogue is ongoing and progressing.
+As you said, it's really great to see that the results from SPARQL get interest in the medical and scientific community.
+Of course, that also means something to a partner.
+So it's all part of that kind of due diligence, you can say, both the clinical data from phase three and the full study report and this recognition in the community. as you say also by by key opinion leaders and which includes the ones presenting our data and then of course fda process and so forth so it's um it's uh going it's moving forward and uh yeah thank you and finally could you perhaps share something about the benefits and differences of

 speaker